skippyr/libtdk/DOCS.md

 ## ❡ Namespace

-The library reserves names under the `tdk` namespace.
+The library reserves names under the `tmk` namespace.
 To avoid naming conflicts, it is highly recommend to not short them by using the `using namespace` keywords.

 ## ❡ Colors